 [Section 134 amended by No. 17 of 1950 s.
 37; No. 81 of 1996 s.
 145(1); No. 31 of 1997 s.
 114.]

-135. Transferee of tenant in tail may be registered for the larger estate which a tenant in tail can confer
+135. Transferee of tenant in tail may be registered for larger estate which tenant in tail can confer

 A transfer or mortgage in the ordinary form by a tenant in tail under this Act having power to create an estate in fee simple shall create such estate in favour of a transferee mortgagee or transferee under the power of sale in the mortgage and a transferee from a tenant in tail or under a mortgage from a tenant in tail or a mortgagee after foreclosure shall be entitled to have registered a certificate of title for the larger estate which the tenant in tail is empowered to confer but a mortgage under this Act if discharged shall not bar the entail.